jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

     [CRITICAL] Container Image Tag
         · my-pod -> Image with latest tag
-            Using a fixed tag is recommended to avoid accidental upgrades
+            Using a fixed tag is recommended to avoid accidental upgrades [CRITICAL] Container Image Pull Policy
+       · my-pod -> ImagePullPolicy is not set to Always It's recommended to always set the ImagePullPolicy to Always, to make sure that the imagePullSecrets are always correct, and to always get the image you want.

     [CRITICAL] Pod NetworkPolicy
         · The pod does not have a matching NetworkPolicy Create a NetworkPolicy that targets this pod to control who/what can communicate with this pod.
 Note, this feature needs to be supported by the CNI